 Performs other duties as assigned.

-Minimum Qualifications: To qualify you must have a High School Diploma or equivalent required.
-Three (3) or more years of experience as an Ophthalmic Technician in a retina practice preferred.
-Certified Ophthalmic Assistant (COA) from a Joint Commission for Allied Health Personnel (JCAHPO) approved institutional course preferred or working towards obtaining certification.
+Minimum Qualifications: High School Diploma or equivalent required.
+Five (5) or more years of experience as an Ophthalmic Technician in a retina practice preferred.
+Certified Opthalmic Assistant (COA) from a Joint Commission for Allied Health Personnel (JCAHPO) approved institutional course preferred or working towards obtaining certification.

-Preferable 5 + years experience in Retina Practice
+Preferred Qualifications: Preferable 5 + years experience in Retina Practice.
+Certified Ophthalmic Assistant

 Qualified candidates must be able to effectively communicate with all levels of the organization.